praekelt/mote/docs/patterns.rst

 `mote/projects/project/library/browser/atoms/anchor/variations/alert` is named
 `project.browser.atoms.anchor.alert`.

-The name of the project may be replaced by `self`.
+The name of the project should nearly always be replaced by ``self``.
 This reserved word resolves to the project currently in scope and is useful when basing entire pattern libraries on other pattern libraries.
-This is discussed in the ``Layering`` section.